Duke University Job Descriptions

 Uses expertise in research design to develop protocols or research proposals.

-Serves as an expert resource to faculty, trainees, and staff for the development of protocols for complex investigator-initiated studies.
+Serves as an expert resource to faculty, trainees, and staff for the development of protocols for complex investigator initiated studies and research design.

-Works with the CRU or departmental leadership to ensure that studies within the research program are conducted in compliance with institutional requirements and policies.
+Works with the Clinical Research Unit (CRU) or departmental leadership to ensure that studies within the research program are conducted and closed in compliance with institutional requirements, policies, and best practices.

-Oversees implementation of how teams communicate with sponsors and/or CROs, site visits, management of resources (staff, supplies, equipment), implementation of operational plans, and use of systems and system reports across multiple research program(s)/shared resources(s).
+Oversees implementation of how teams communicate with sponsors and contract research organizations (CROs), conduct site visits, manage resources (staff, supplies, equipment), implement operational plans, and use systems and system reports to manage participants and protocols across multiple research program(s) and shared resources(s).

-Demonstrates resilience, leadership, and actively facilitates change for research program(s)/shared resources(s).
+Demonstrates resilience, leadership, and actively facilitates change for research portfolio.

 Required Qualifications at this Level